wtubin/TeacherRetentionofNC/README.md

 Drew J., The Belk Endowment Educational Attainment Data Repository for North Carolina Public Schools, (2018), GitHub repository, https://github.com/jakemdrew/EducationDataNC

+We will also reuse some of IRS data collected in blow repository by Novelle Brown's team

+Brown, N., Heinen, J., Rega, M., & Sterling, L. (2018).
+Postsecondary Attainment: Identifying Areas to Improve Retention and On-Time Graduation Rates for North Carolina Community Colleges, GitHub repository, https://github.com/BrownRegaSterlingHeinen/PostsecondaryAttainment

 # Contact
 Please cite this repository if you choose to use it for your own work.
 You can contact our team at any of the following email addresses:
     {byu,nrezsonya,jdrew}@smu.edu